Former Afghanistan Captain Asghar Afghanistan Announces Withdrawal From International Cricket | Cricket News - ExBulletin

 Former Afghanistan Captain Asghar Afghanistan Announces Withdrawal From International Cricket | Cricket News

-Afghanistan will close its horns with Namibia onwards T20 World Cup Sunday and will be the last match of Asghar Afghanistan for his team, announced the cricket player.
+Afghanistan will face Namibia in the T20 World Cup that is taking place on Sunday and this will be the last match of Asghar Afghanistan for his team, the cricket player announced.

 Former Afghanistan captain Asghar Afghan, who holds the top streak of victories as captain in the T20 internationals, surpasses https://t.co/PSV8Ohp7HF